jplps/soapers/README.md

 # Soapers

+Deal with your Soap distribution sales.

+## Concept

 This system will help Soap distributors to deal with their products, sales, and purchases.
 The purpose is to present a dashboard with easy information about every sale aspect in the digital life of the vendor.

 ## Structure